nastya-prokopishena/Mykhailova.University.VirtualPetAdoptionCenter/README.md

 - Design and implement admin panel for managing pet listings and user accounts.
 - Write unit tests for notification system and support center features.
 - Complete documentation for project architecture and tasks decomposition.

+### Week 6:
+- Perform integration testing for all implemented features.
+- Conduct user acceptance testing to gather feedback and identify any necessary improvements.
+- Address any bugs or issues discovered during testing phase.
+- Finalize documentation for getting started and project architecture.✔️
+- Prepare for project deployment to production environment.

+### Week 7:
+- Deploy project to Azure production environment. ✔️
+- Perform final testing and validation in production environment.
+- Monitor system performance and address any deployment-related issues.
+- Prepare for project launch and promotion.
+- Begin planning for future feature enhancements and updates. ✔️